ahamlinman/randomizer/SERVERLESS.md

 The parameter name in the `aws ssm` command is unique within your AWS account, must start with a `/`, and can contain extra slash-separated parts to help organize all the SSM parameters in your account.
-While the parameter can be encrypted with the default AWS-managed SSM key, the CloudFormation template doesn't currently support encryption with a custom KMS key (which would cost
-$1/mo and require extra IAM and KMS setup).
+While you can encrypt the parameter with the default AWS-managed SSM key, the CloudFormation template doesn't support encryption with a custom KMS key (which costs $1/mo and requires extra IAM and KMS setup).

 [ssm parameter store]: https://docs.aws.amazon.com/systems-manager/latest/userguide/systems-manager-parameter-store.html

 ## Run the Initial Deployment

-Now, we can use AWS [CloudFormation][CloudFormation] to deploy the randomizer into our account, with all necessary resources (like the DynamoDB table for storing groups) automatically created and configured.
+Now, you'll use AWS [CloudFormation][CloudFormation] to deploy the randomizer into your account, with all necessary resources (like the DynamoDB table for storing groups) automatically created and configured.

 Similar to how you picked S3 bucket and SSM parameter names, you'll also need